logicahealth/synthea-compose/README.rst

 Once the scrolling has stopped, visit http://localhost:8081 to view the "DHP Manager" interface and begin to generate patients.
 The user interface provides the ability to set the parameters for patient records generation, filter the generated patient list by diagnosis, visualize the individual patient history, and send the patient record to VistA.

+Please note that when sending a patient record to VistA, i.e., clicking on the "SEND TO VISTA" link, it may take up to 10 seconds for the import process to complete.
+When the import process completes, the VistA EHR will return the patient medical number as indicated in the VISTA ICN field.

 Accessing VistA
 $$$$$$$$$$$$$$$